 Scope - Covered Product Categories

-According to Directive 2002-95-EC (RoHS), the definition of "electrical and electronic equipment" (EEE) is equipment which depends on electric currents or electromagnetic fields in order to work properly as well as equipment for the generation, transfer and measurement of such currents and fields falling under the categories set out in Annex IA to Directive 2002/96/EC (WEEE) and designed for use with a voltage rating not exceeding 1000 volts for alternating current and 1500 volts for direct current.
+According to Directive 2002-95-EC (RoHS), the definition of "electrical and electronic equipment" (EEE) is equipment which depends on electric currents or electromagnetic fields in order to work properly as well as equipment for the generation, transfer and measurement of such currents and fields falling under the categories set out in Annex I of the directive and designed for use with a voltage rating not exceeding 1000 volts for alternating current and 1500 volts for direct current.

-The scope of RoHS or impacted electrical and electronic equipment category by this Directive is given in the EU WEEE Directive Annex IA, categories 1 -7 and 10.
-It also applies to additional household products:
+The scope of RoHS or impacted electrical and electronic equipment category is given in Annex I of the directive :

 - Category 1: Large Household Appliances (Ex. fridges, washing machines, electric ovens)